 In the chapter growth trap, Parag Parikh supports the concept of value investing overgrowth.
 He argues that many investors get trapped in growth investing without totally understanding the history and behavior of growth stocks.
 He explains the various reasons for growth trap like going with the herd, peer pressure effect, overconfidence bias, bystander effect etc.

 The concept of IPO investing is explained in chapter 9 of this book.
 Parag Parikh suggests that there has always been the craze of new things among the public like the latest dress, latest bikes, latest cars etc. He argues that even the investors are not free from this behavior and easily get influenced by the listing of a new company or a new emerging sector.

-However, investing in IPOs is not a good idea for the value investors.
+However, investing in IPOs is not a good idea for value investors.
 Parag Parikh explains this with the help of a study he conducted on the long-term performance of IPOs from 1991 to 2006.
 The study showed a disappointing picture.

-From a total of 3122 IPOs which got their initial public offering in this period, only 1540 managed to remain listed.
+From a total of 3122 IPOs that got their initial public offering in this period, only 1540 managed to remain listed.
 More than 50% of the companies either got delisted, merged, bankrupted or vanished.

-Further, more than 56% companies from this list of 1540, gave negative returns in the long term.
+Further, more than 56% of companies from this list of 1540, gave negative returns in the long term.
 Only 15% of 1540 companies gave return more than Sensex.

 Parag Parikh concluded that the IPOs are the byproducts of the bull market and a long-term investor should be very cautionary while investing in IPOs.